jj101k/circuitfind/README.md

 less than 16 each, so 200b for those.
 That puts the RAM scale at 2700 bytes, which is eminently usable.

-(or, in fact, 2b for 4 directions at the moment; 3b if diagonal is supported)

 Existing routes count as impediments, which prevents the production of overly long routes, but results in a noticeable bias.